Pediatric and Adolescent and Young Adult (AYA) Cancer Survivorship

 In 2018, the United States Congress passed the Childhood Cancer Survivorship, Treatment, Access, and Research (STAR) Act, with the support of many childhood cancer organizations, to advance childhood and AYA cancer research and treatments, improve cancer surveillance, and enhance resources for survivors and their families.
 In addition to authorizing enhancements to CDC registry infrastructure and an expansion of existing NCI-supported biospecimen collection and associated infrastructure, the STAR Act authorized NCI to improve the care and quality of life for childhood and AYA cancer survivors by continuing to conduct and support childhood and AYA cancer survivorship research, with an emphasis on six key areas: (1) disparities in survivor outcomes; (2) barriers to follow-up care (e.g. access, adherence); (3) impact of familial, socioeconomic, and other environmental factors on survivor outcomes; (4) indicators for long-term follow-up needs related to risk for late effects, recurrence, and subsequent cancers; (5) risk factors and predictors of late/long-term effects of cancer treatment; and (6) development of targeted interventions to reduce the burden of cancer for pediatric/AYA survivors.

-NCI issued two funding opportunities as part of the institute’s implementation of the Childhood Cancer STAR Act:
+NCI issued three funding opportunities as part of the institute’s implementation of the Childhood Cancer STAR Act:

 • RFA-CA-19-033, Improving Outcomes for Pediatric, Adolescent and Young Adult Cancer Survivors, with the goal of stimulating the scientific development of effective, feasible, and scalable interventions to address adverse physical and psychosocial effects in survivors of pediatric and/or adolescent/young adult (AYA) cancers; and